rameshmobileapp/Clean-Architecture/README.md

 However, for the purpose of our conversation, I’ll provide a brief overview of the concept before delving into my insights.

-# Project Overview
+### Project Overview

+This project aims to demonstrate the usage of Android Architecture Components and how this components can be used in an application with a MVVM architecture in Kotlin.

+### Let's explore Architecture Components
 According to Android Documentation, Architecture Components are a set of Android libraries for structuring your app in a way that is robust, testable, and maintainable.

-This project aims to demonstrate the usage of Android Architecture Components and how this components can be used in an application with a MVVM architecture in Kotlin.

-# Let's explore Architecture Components

 #### Presentation/UI